Welfordian/emr4dw-documentation/source/includes/_errors.md

 Error Code | Meaning
 --- | ---
-SIGNATURE_REQUIRED | The required `signature` parameter is missing from the request.
+`SIGNATURE_REQUIRED` | The required `signature` parameter is missing from the request.
-SIGNATURE_MISMATCH | The signature provided does not match the signature required for the requested resource.
+`SIGNATURE_MISMATCH` | The `signature` provided does not match the `signature` required for the requested resource.
-RELATIONSHIP_MISSING | The requested relationship does not exist for the given resource.
+`RELATIONSHIP_MISSING` | The requested `relationship` does not exist for the given resource.

 ## Server Errors

 Error Code | Meaning
 --- | ---
+`429` | Rate Limit Error -- You sent too many requests.
+Please look at the <a href="#rate-limiting">Rate Limiting Section</a>.
-500 | Internal Server Error -- We had a problem with our server.
-Try again later.
+`500` | Internal Server Error -- We had a problem with our server.
+Please try again later.
-503 | Service Unavailable -- We're temporarily offline for maintenance.
+`503` | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.